dhaval201279/dhaval-shah.com/content/post/2025-11-27-azure-adf-monitoring.md

 ```

 # Wrapping Up: Building a Resilient ADF Pipeline

-We've walked through the essentials of setting up **bulletproof error handling and alerts** for your ADF pipeline - the one that brings data together from all sources and lands it safely in Azure Blob Storage.
-The takeaway?
-When your production pipelines are backed by this level of maturity, troubleshooting stops being a nightmare and starts being a precise & quick.
-Your data workflow is now **resilient and reliable.**

-We walked through the essentials of setting up a **bulletproof error handling framework and smart / loud alerts** for your Azure Data Factory pipeline — the one that brings data together from all its different homes and lands it safely.
+We walked through the essentials of setting up a **bulletproof error handling framework and smart / loud alerts** for Azure Data Factory pipeline — the one that brings data together from all its different homes and lands it safely.

 The most important takeaway?